Skip to content

 • 🟢 Teal dot — informational suggestion

 Select the node to see the hint message in the Properties panel.
-Some hints have actions — like “Set shape to cylinder” or “Mark as external” — that you can apply with one click.
+Some hints come with a one-click fix you can apply right from there.

 If a hint isn’t relevant, check the dismiss box in the Properties panel.
 Dismissed hints won’t reappear for that node unless the model changes significantly.